medrimonia/PFA-Nethack/README.md

 If you wish to download our project (either to use it or to participate), run this command from the directory where you want the project to be downloaded:

 `git clone https://github.com/medrimonia/PFA-Nethack.git`

 ## Compiling

 The pached version of NetHack binary can be built using the script nh-setup.sh.
-For more convenience a Makefile is available, thus just run `make`.
+For more convenience a Makefile is available, thus just run:

+`make`

 Some bots need to be built by using the appropriate script.
 Again, Makefiles are provided and all the bots can be built by just running `make bots` from